About the course

 You'll develop your knowledge of National Curriculum subjects in the primary curriculum with a focus on teaching and learning in the Early Years, Key Stage 1 and Key Stage 2.

 The course is a one year postgraduate certificate in primary education (3-11).
 You'll gain a comprehensive knowledge of the core subjects and the full breadth of the National Curriculum.
-You will gain a deep understanding of key aspects of teaching including how young people learn, behaviour management, assessment, and creative, innovative methods of teaching and learning.
+You will gain a deep understanding of issues related to inclusion as well as a critical understanding of educational policy.
+Other themes include how young people learn, behaviour management, assessment, and creative, innovative methods of teaching and learning.
 You'll research theories of child development, gain a greater understanding of current professional issues in primary education and develop your own educational philosophy.

 Teaching and Assessment